-In addition to the minimum set aside for priority populations threshold requirement in Section 3.29, points will be awarded based on the Applicant's commitment in the Application to provide housing units for Large Households or Seniors.
+In addition to the minimum set aside for priority populations threshold requirement in Section 3.31 Set Asides for Priority Populations, points are be awarded based on the Applicant's commitment in the Application to provide housing units for Large Households or Seniors.
 Applicants may not select both options.